matomo-org/developer-documentation/docs/3.x/theming.md

     "javascript": ["javascripts/myJavaScriptFile.js", "javascripts/myOtherJavaScriptFile.js"]
 }
 ```

 ### Theming colors used in JavaScript & PHP

 Some colors are only used in JavaScript and in PHP.
-We've made it possible for those colors to be specified through CSS, but the process is a bit different than setting colors of normal HTML elements.
+We've made it possible for those colors to be specified through CSS, but the process is a bit different from setting colors of normal HTML elements.

 Each color used in JavaScript is given a name and grouped in a _color namespace_.
 You can set these colors like this: